The Broadcasters' Desktop Resource

 Radio History by the Bay

 Today, directional Antennas are common in broadcasting.
 From the Yagi type antennas used for auxiliary services to the multi-tower arrays used to “shoehorn” AM stations into markets with ever increasing power, we use them for signal enhancement or signal reduction.
-Directional antennas permit operation where non-directional activity just would not accomplish the technical requirements.
+Directional antennas permit operation where non-directional activity just could not accomplish the technical requirements.

 At the same time, once installed, most directional antennas seem to be given little attention.
 They work so well, one consultant suggested we might soon run out of engineers who truly understand them.